-A recent Chicago Metropolitan Agency for Planning (CMAP) study concluded the most statistically significant indicator of a region’s economic prosperity is a skilled workforce.
+Numerous studies point to a skilled workforce as a significant indicator of economic prosperity.
 Education is one of the key drivers behind a highly skilled and diversified workforce, and Chicago is not only concentrated in terms of educational institutions, but offers leading programs to prepare today’s students for tomorrow’s global opportunities.

 Among the leading institutions granting graduate & professional degrees in the Chicago area are two of the top MBA programs in the world:

-Financial Times 2012 / The Economist 2012 MBA Global Rankings
+Financial Times 2013 / The Economist 2013 Global MBA Rankings

 - 140,000+ live in downtown Chicago